tari-project/rfcs/src/RFC-0131_Mining.md

 In practice, no set of algorithms is genuinely independent.
 The best we can do is try to choose algorithms that work best on CPUs, GPUs, and ASICs.
 In truth, the distinction between GPUs and ASICs is only a matter of time.
 Any "GPU-friendly" algorithm is ASIC-friendly, too; it's just a case of whether the capital outlay for fabricating them is worth it, and this will eventually become true for any algorithm that supplies PoW for a growing market cap.
+Memory price is a big hurdle in ASIC design.

-With this in mind, we should only choose one GPU/ASIC algorithm and one for CPUs.
+An excellent technical choice would be merge mining with Monero using RandomX as a CPU-only algorithm and SHA3, also known as Keccak, for a GPU/ASIC-friendly algorithm.
+Using a custom configuration of such a simple and well-understood algorithm means there is a low likelihood of unforeseen optimizations that would give a single miner a considerable advantage.
+It also means that it stands a good chance of being "commoditized" when ASICs are eventually manufactured, so that SHA3 ASICs become widely available from multiple suppliers.

-An excellent technical choice would be merge mining with Monero using RandomX as a CPU-only algorithm and SHA3, also known as Keccak
+Using Cuckaroo 29 as a memory-bound algorithm makes ASICs and FPGAs very expensive, and the required memory is easy to increase, which makes it monetarily hard to justify an FPGA or ASIC.

-, for a GPU/ASIC-friendly algorithm.
-Using a custom configuration of such a simple and well-understood algorithm means there is a low likelihood of unforeseen optimizations that will give a single miner a considerable advantage.
-It also means that it stands a good chance of being "commoditized" when ASICs are eventually manufactured.
-This would mean that SHA3 ASICs are widely available from multiple suppliers.
+Relying purely on RandomX merge mined with Monero makes Tari vulnerable to large Monero pools.
+We can easily use RandomX without Monero as a secondary mining pool.

 ### The difficulty adjustment strategy